ipspace/blog/content/posts/2021/06/ospf-inter-process-route-selection.md

 Just for the giggles, I removed the **ip ospf cost** interface configuration commands, making the paths through *e1* and *e2* equal cost.
 Whatever I did, *rtr* consistently chose the path through *e1*, so it looks like the inter-process route selection goes even further than the OSPF cost.

 Finally, what about the old blog posts I mentioned?
 Don't expect anyone to fix them, and be careful about the information you glean off the Internet.
 Hands-on lab results always beat google-and-paste.

+### Revision History

+2021-06-18
+: Added _you really really really should not be doing this_ section.
+Unfortunately I don't expect it to ever dissuade an insistent networking engineer trying to save a broken design with a horrible kludge.